Find out what options there are for getting to Sussex from the airport.

 Look out for our helpers in blue T-shirts at Pool Valley Coach Station and Brighton Station between 9am and 5pm over Welcome Weekend.

 Book a University coach from Heathrow

-Online bookings for University coaches from Heathrow are closed.
+Online bookings for University coaches from Heathrow are now open.

-Coaches depart at scheduled times on Welcome Weekend between 8am and 8.30pm on the Saturday and between 9.30am and 6pm on the Sunday.
-A charge of £20 will be added to your student account.
+Coaches depart Terminal 5 Arrivals at scheduled times on Welcome Weekend between 8.30am and 8pm on the Saturday and between 10am and 5pm on the Sunday.

 There are four stopping points for the coach:

 - Kings Road residence (for Kings Road, Hove Hotels, and others living in that area)